Inference Networks for Sequential Monte Carlo in Graphical Models: Preliminaries

 The ideal choice for this proposal in general is found by proposing directly from the incremental change in densities \citep{doucet2000sequential}, with

-Using this proposal, each of the unnormalized weights in Equation~\ref{eq:smc-weight} are equal, with normalized weights $W^k_n = \nicefrac{1}{K}$ for all $k$; this effectively corresponds to drawing independent samples at each increment.
+Using this proposal, each of the unnormalized weights in Equation~\eqref{eq:smc-weight} are independent of the sampled values of $x_n^k$.
 In practice this conditional density is nearly always intractable, and one must resort to approximation.

 Adaptive importance sampling methods aim to learn the optimal proposal online during the course of inference, immediately prior to proposing values for the next target density.
 In both in the context of population Monte Carlo (PMC) \cite{cappe2008adaptive} and sequential Monte Carlo \citep{cornebise2008,cornebise2014,gu2015neural}, a parametric family $q(\+x|\lambda)$ is proposed, with $\lambda$ is a free parameter, and the adaptive algorithms aim to minimize either the reverse Kullback-Leibler (KL) divergence or Chi-squared distance between the approximating family $q(\+x|\lambda)$ and the optimal proposal density.
 This can be optimized via stochastic gradient descent \citep{gu2015neural}, or for specific forms of $q$ by online Monte Carlo expectation maximization, both for population Monte Carlo \citep{cappe2008adaptive} and in state-space models \citep{cornebise2014}.
 Note that this is the reverse of the KL divergence traditionally used in variational inference \citep{jordan1999introduction}, and takes the form of an expectation with respect to the intractable target distribution.